suhatanriverdi/Personal-Web-Page/README.md

-This is my first personal portfolia webpage projects purely written in HTML, CSS and JS.
+This is my first personal portfolio webpage projects purely written in HTML, CSS and JS.